subdense/dashboard/Processes/BuildingsFootprintsAnnotation.md

 A description of this dataset within Subdense “IasiStudy” registry.

 ## Tool used :
-* the Tool name Annotator (https://github.com/subdense/annotator) is used
+* the tool Annotator (https://github.com/subdense/annotator) is used

 ## Method overview
 * Produce building footprints for a past reference year (Year 1) from building footprints available for a more recent year (Year 2) using a collaborative annotation approach involving volunteers during mapathons.